Salmon, Cedar, Canoe: Stewards of the Ecosystem

 Cedar: Tree of Life

 This station is led by Nisqually Tribal members and teaches students about the cultural significance of the cedar tree and cedar weaving.
-Students listen to members of the Nisqually Tribe explain why cedar is considered the “Tree of Life” to the Nisqually community, learn about weaving and create a project that they get to take home with them!
+Students listen to Tribal Elders and Members as they explain why cedar is considered the “Tree of Life” to the Nisqually community, learn about weaving, and create a project that they get to take home with them!

 During this activity, a Nisqually Tribal member explores the history of the Nisqually Delta and the significance of canoes and the annual tribal canoe journey with the students – all while sitting inside an actual Nisqually Tribal canoe!
 Canoe journeys are an important part of Nisqually culture and this station gives students the opportunity to learn all about that history.